General rules for all freedom camping

 Where freedom camping is prohibited or restricted in Auckland

-- in carparks where parking is reserved or where a fee is charged to park (such as council parking buildings).
+carparks where parking is reserved or where a fee is charged to park like council parking buildings.

-If you are not sure whether you can freedom camp in a particular location, check for signage in the area.
+If you are not sure if you can freedom camp in a particular location, check for signage in the area.

 Disposing of waste

-The law requires you to properly dispose of the human waste and grey water (such as sink and shower water) stored in your vehicle.
+The law requires you to properly dispose of the human waste and grey water stored in your vehicle, like sink and shower water.

 Responsible freedom camping